fury-gl/fury/fury/stream/README.md

   - setting multiprocessing.set_start_method('spawn')
 - [] Implement all the interactions: double-click, touch etc
 - []  Widget object: OFF-ScreenRendering should be optional
+- [] MJPEG and H264 allows to reduce the image resolution streaming
 - [] Fix cleanup on stream client
   - line 201
    ```